 During those 60 minutes, so much transformational work can happen – believe me.
-More stuff can go down in one session than an epic Game of Thronesepisode (don’t get me started on the series finale, though).
+More stuff can go down in one session than an epic Never Have I Ever season finale (gotta love P.H.Y.).
 I have had sessions where I guide my clients toward insights like boom, Boom, BOOM!
 I don’t drop mics, but I do drop my pen at times since my #therapygame is on fi-ya during sessions.

 Starts with questions and establishing a relationship

 In the first few weeks of individual therapy, I will be asking questions about your past, present, and future.
-We will come up with #goals you have for therapy.
+We will then come up with #goals you have for therapy.

 For example, “I want to have more genuine and authentic relationships.”
 “I want to feel more confident at work and not question myself all the time.”
 Or “I want to be less anxious, less stressed, and be more motivated as a partner and mother.

 After goals come solutions

 With these goals in mind, I will bring activities in as well as offer thoughtful questions to create in-depth conversations that will help solve your problems.
 I am to customize your therapy in order to help you where you need it the most.